-U.S., UK, France strike Syria in first coordinated action against Assad
+U.S., UK, France strike Syria to punish Assad for suspected poison gas use

 At least six loud explosions were heard in Damascus and smoke rose over the city, a Reuters witness said.
 A second witness said the Barzah district of Damascus was hit.

-A scientific research facility in Barzah appeared to have been completely destroyed, according to footage broadcast by Syrian state TV station al-Ikhbariya.
+A scientific research lab in Barzah appeared to have been completely destroyed, according to footage broadcast by Syrian state TV station al-Ikhbariya.
 Smoke rose from piles of rubble and a heavily damaged bus was parked outside.

-The Western intervention appears to have virtually no chance of altering the military balance of power at a time when Assad is in his strongest position since the war’s early months.
+But the Western intervention has virtually no chance of altering the military balance of power at a time when Assad is in his strongest position since the war’s early months.

 In Douma, site of last week’s suspected gas attack, the final buses were due on Saturday to transport out rebels and their families who agreed to surrender the town, Syrian state TV reported.
 That effectively ends all resistance in the suburbs of Damascus known as eastern Ghouta, marking one of the biggest victories for Assad’s government of the entire war.